livingdocsIO/documentation/core/guides/local-development/link-local-dependencies.md

 li-server is a dependency of the service-servers.

-li-framework is both a dependency for the editors and the service-servers.
+li-framework is both a dependency for the editors and the li-server.

 When you’re developing locally a dependency, you might want to integration test your local changes in the service-server or in the editor instance.